zxcv616/outscaled/README.md

 - ✅ **Confidence Calculation Improved** - More natural confidence levels with reduced artificial constraints
 - ✅ **All Core Tests Passing** - 7/7 test suites passing with comprehensive coverage
 - ✅ **API Endpoints Functional** - All endpoints working as expected
+- ✅ **DUAL-LAYERED ARCHITECTURE IMPLEMENTED** - Model upgraded from 31 to 44 features with long-term averages and deviation analysis
+- ✅ **Model Successfully Retrained** - New architecture is active and tested with all features working
+- ✅ **Enhanced Confidence Calculation** - Incorporates form_z_score for better balance between recent vs long-term performance
+- ✅ **Reduced Overreactions** - Less overreaction to 1-2 good or bad games through dual-layered signal architecture

 ### **Production Readiness**
 The system is functional and all core features are working correctly.
 However, before production deployment, consider addressing the technical debt items listed in the "Current Status & Known Issues" section, particularly: